sfaist/docs/api-reference/extract.md

 ```

 Parameters:
-- `source`: Defines the data source to fetch products from.
+- `source`: Defines the data source to fetch products from, see [`SourceInput`](./types#sourceinput).
-- `targetFormat`: Specifies the structure of the returned data, either as ID or object array, see [TargetFormatInput](./types#targetformatinput).
+- `targetFormat`: Specifies the structure of the returned data, either as ID or object array, see [`TargetFormatInput`](./types#targetformatinput).
 If not specified, the default target format will be used.

-For details on input types, see [SourceInput](./types#sourceinput) and [TargetFormatInput](./types#targetformatinput).

 #### Example:
 ```graphql